Shoppers in disbelief over £9 instant coffee in Morrisons

 Recently, Morrisons and other supermarkets have been slashing the prices of basic grocery items in a bid to keep customers from looking elsewhere for cheaper deals.

-In March, Morrisons cut prices on hundreds of products for the third time this year and extended a price lock on more than 1,000 products.
+The supermarket has cut prices on hundreds of products for the fourth time this year and extended a price lock on more than 1,000 products.

 Join our commenting forum